Chapter 3

 - This is a

-to run it.
+.dll, hence we will need to use rundll32.exe to run it.
 Based on this [[Windows Internals#run32dll exe|guide]], to run a dll file with rundll32.exe, we will need to know what is exported and call the exported functions.

 - Based on the exports, we find that there are 5 functions